 Common Situations Requiring a Waiver of Subrogation

 - Construction subcontracts.
-Nearly every GC requires subcontractors to provide a waiver of subrogation in their favor.
+Nearly every GC requires Washington subcontractors to provide a waiver of subrogation in their favor.
 This prevents the sub's insurer from suing the GC after paying a claim.

 - Commercial leases.
 Landlords frequently require tenants to carry a waiver of subrogation on their property and liability policies.
 If the tenant's property is damaged and the landlord was partly at fault (say, due to a building maintenance issue), the tenant's insurer can't pursue the landlord.